cyberbotics/webots/docs/guide/starting-webots.md

 It may happen that Webots cannot start because it is blocked on a world causing a Webots or OpenGL crash.
 In this case, Webots can be started in safe mode.
-The safe mode forces Webots to be started on an empty world, reduce all the OpenGL options, and store those preferences.
+The safe mode forces Webots to start with an empty world, reduces all the OpenGL options, and stores those preferences.
 To do this, simply set the environment variable `WEBOTS_SAFE_MODE` in the environment running Webots.

 Once successfully started this way, you must unset this environment variable, open again your world and increase the OpenGL preferences.